-Deborah H. Atkin, M.D. can use state-of-the-art light therapy to address a number of issues you may be having with your skin.
+Deborah H. Atkin, M.D.—our board-certified dermatologist in Del Mar—can use state-of-the-art light therapy to address a number of issues you may be having with your skin.
 Intense Pulsed Light technology is a treatment breakthrough that can correct a variety of benign skin conditions.
 The light used in IPL treatments is filtered to remove ultraviolet frequencies preventing UV damage to the skin.
 IPL works to rejuvenate damaged skin leaving you with a healthier, younger-looking appearance.

 This gentle IPL treatment can achieve dramatic results in treating the following conditions with virtually no downtime and little discomfort:

 - age spots

 - pore size

 Learn more about the IPL™ Quantum SR, and please contact our practice to schedule a consultation for IPL (Intense Pulsed Light) therapy.

 Discomfort is extremely minimal.
 Patients are made comfortable with ice packs to cool and soothe the skin.
 After your IPL procedure, you may notice the brown pigment getting a bit more pronounced for a couple days, forming a slight crust on the surface.
 This is the pigment breaking up!
 Within a few short days the brown and red will appear lighter and your complexion with become clearer and more uniform.